Reformatory district

 Retired Municipal Planner Speaks Up

-by Brian Lauder, almost 2 years ago
+by Brian Lauder, over 2 years ago

 One of the biggest challenges faced by land-use planners, whether they are on the policy or the development side is balancing public use with the needs set aside for the private sector.
 As a city grows and re-develops the need for public space reserved for recreation increases, particularly since high density is dictated by provincial policy.
 We need to act now to preserve the green spaces that are remaining.
 Not only are green spaces necessary for our mental health, they are valuable resources for tourism.
 What brings people to cities is not only its cultural and commercial attractions, its art...
 Continue reading